Wire star Clarke Peters wants to bring Nat King Cole show to Fringe

 Clarke Peters, the American actor best known for his role his The Wire, wants to bring a one-man show about Nat King Cole to the Edinburgh Festival Fringe.

-The Broadway and West End star has revealed plans to revive “Unforgettable” in the Scottish 20 years after he performed in it as an unknown.
+The Broadway and West End star has revealed plans to revive “Unforgettable” - 20 years after he performed in it as an unknown.

 The 64-year-old also said he would be prepared to star in his new version of the Louis Jordan-inspired musical “Five Guys Named Moe” at the Fringe after its successful Christmas run in the city, which ends this weekend.